Every patch in Meta Spark Studio has one or more ports. Connecting these ports to other patches will send and receive data.

 You can change the data types of some ports.
 To do this, select the patch and click the cog symbol that appears.

-When you draw a connection from an output port Spark AR Studio will suggest patches that can be connected.
+When you draw a connection from an output port Meta Spark Studio will suggest patches that can be connected.
 If you try to connect ports with incompatible data types you'll see an error message.

 The Swizzle patch gives you more flexibility when working with patches with incompatible data types.